Fast Help 1-800-222-1222

 8. Wash raw vegetables and fruits well before eating.

-Food poisoning symptoms may include nausea, vomiting, and diarrhea which may last for 12-24 hours.
 Drink plenty of fluids and do not take medicine for diarrhea.
 This is one way that the body gets rid of the bacteria.

 Call NC Poison Control at 1-800-222-1222 or chat from this site for further treatment advice.